“Whop! Whop! Whop!” Was that the sound of the helicopter blades chopping through the air, or the sound of my heart pounding?

 That’s not to say it was all simple skiing: we had to work hard for our turns.
 The terrain is so varied in the Monterosa region – a huge ski area that includes the resorts of Alagna, Gressoney and Champoluc – will test even the very best skiers.

 Our guides also had to consider the risk of avalanche.
 Everyone in our group was equipped not just with transceivers, shovels and probes, but air bags were compulsory for our heliskiing days.
 Nothing was taken for granted and we spent an hour on the first day not skiing, but making sure everyone knew how to use transceivers in the dedicated ARTVA zone.

 Fortunately, that was the only time we had to use our transceivers in ‘search’ mode during the weekend, and while we were always conscious of the risk, it didn’t stop us enjoyed huge great fields of powder and challenging steep couloirs.

 Our first helidrop finished at Gressoney Stafal at 1600m, giving us a total vertical descent of 2400m.
 The weather had closed in, so a second drop that day wouldn’t be possible, but after an epic run like that, who needs to ski again?
 Instead we settled into the bar and swapped stories of the day, each convinced that theirs were the best possible tracks you’ll ever likely to see…until our next heliski day!

 Iain travelled to Alagna in Italy with James Orr Heliski.
 Five-day ‘Heliski Intro’ packages, including two drops, are available from £1575.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Alagna Valsesia using the map below!